melezhik/swat/README.md

 - \`set_module=1' declare swat story as swat module; now swat will never execute this story directly, someonelse's story should call it.

-- story executing other story is called upstream story.
+- use \'run_swat_module(method,resourse,variables)' function to execute swat module, upstream story hook is a proper place for run_swat_module function calls.

-- use \'run_swat_module(method,resourse,variables)' function to execute swat module, upstream story hook is a proper place for run_swat_module calls.
+- you can call as many swat stories from the one upstream story as you need

-- you can call many swat stories from the one upstream story, and you can call the same story more than once:
+- you can call the same downstream story more than once from the same upstream story

 ```
     # hook.pm